stijn-dejongh/lovecraft_public_domain/raw_converts/hd.md

 automatically.

   A yawning and unprotected cellar window in the rear furnished the needed aperture.
-Peering in, Blake saw a subterrene gulf of cobwebs and dust faintly litten by the western sun&rsquo;s filtered rays.
+Peering in, Blake saw a subterrene gulf of cobwebs and dust faintly litten by the western sun's filtered rays.
 Debris, old barrels, and ruined boxes and furniture of numerous sorts met his eye, though over everything lay a shroud of dust which softened all sharp outlines.
 The rusted remains of a hot-air furnace shewed that the building had been used and kept in shape as late